codefellows/seattle-code-301n24/curriculum/class-09/facilitator/README.md

   - Seek opportunities to extend or abstract functionality
 - **How** (30 min)
   - Demo: Refactor simple code
-  - Demo: Refactor city explorer code
+  - Demo: Refactor city explorer code from code review
 - **Experimentation and Discovery Ideas**
   - Have the students drive the discovery (with gentle leadership)